Are Learnerships BEE Points Quick Fixes? Learnerships sure are popular! Are they popular for the wrong reasons?

 Like any business, it’s critical that the education business chain entrenches values consistently – probably more so than most industries.
 The business of Learning has as complex a form of delivery and accountability as the health or medical industry.

 Companies and training providers should select learners together with a clear picture of what the entry criteria as specified by SAQA and their own requirements.
 When dealing with unemployed Learnership candidates, many companies will choose those who show a potential long-term fit in their organisation and possess learning skills applicable to the qualification level.
 Often HR managers are inexperienced in occupational qualification demands and overestimate learning ability.
-This has a damning impact on the training company and places a Learnership delivery team under immense pressure of failure.
-Instead of focussing on candidate growth and development – they are forced to focus on desperately meeting minimum qualification standards.
+This has a damning impact on the training company and places a Learnership delivery team under immense pressure.
+Instead of focusing on candidate growth and development – they are forced to focus on desperately meeting minimum qualification standards.

-A training company focussed on Quality of Delivery rather than quantity of sales, will provide you with pre-assessment tools, establishing of prior learning tools, qualification readiness analyses…call it whatever you like.
+A training company focussed on Quality of Delivery rather than quantity of sales will provide you with pre-assessment tools, establishing of prior learning tools, qualification readiness analyses…call it whatever you like.
 But it means ‘check and identify’ for learning fit.
-When a training provider repeatedly submits ‘Not Yet Competent’ results to SETA’s – their reputation is compromised.
+When a training provider repeatedly submits ‘Not Yet Competent’ results to SETAs – their reputation is compromised.
 It indicates poor methods of targeting appropriate candidates, weak learning support and poor administration.

 Training companies will in turn explain that if BEE points and tax rebates are awarded regardless of learner success rates – there is no incentive for corporate South Africa to adhere to NQF standards.
-Training companies are therefore under increasing pressure to take on high-risk candidates and potentially weaken their ability for long term sustainability.
+Training companies are therefore under increasing pressure to take on high-risk candidates and potentially weaken their ability for long-term sustainability.
 Indeed, if the NQF is about removing barriers to success – then the argument probably persists for high-risk decisions.
 Risky treatment sometimes results in massive gains, but when it doesn’t – negative impacts exist for everyone.